 This seminar is in high-demand and the number of seats is limited.
 Register and reserve your seat today!

 Share this page:

-*The following states have approved this Veritext course for webinar CLE instruction: Alabama, California, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Minnesota, Missouri, Nevada, New Jersey, Ohio*, Pennsylvania, South Carolina, Texas, Virginia, Washington, Wisconsin*.
-Applications are pending in the following states: Colorado, North Carolina.
+*The following states have approved this Veritext course for webinar CLE instruction: Alabama, California, Colorado*, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Minnesota, Missouri, Nevada, New Jersey, North Carolina, Ohio*, Pennsylvania, South Carolina, Texas, Virginia, Washington, Wisconsin*.
+Applications are pending in the following states: Mississippi, Oregon.

 * The State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement.
 This activity may qualify for up to 1 hours toward your annual CLE requirement for the State Bar of Arizona, including 0 hour(s) of professional responsibility.

 * NY CLE Credit Provided via NYCLE "Other Approved Jurisdictions" Policy.
 Attorney must provide correct listening code; not available for Transitional Attorneys.